 - Dense and strong 3D objects

-- Not many restrictions on designs since it can create objects with complex structures and geometries
+- Not many restrictions since it can create objects with complex structures and geometries

 - Costly; Can be technically-demanding to create a vacuum chamber